mapping

 Writing SQL queries directly allows developers to use specific database features that an ORM layer might not expose.
 Besides, complex queries and joins are more efficient when written directly, as a developer can precisely control data processing.

 On the other hand, not all developers are well-versed in SQL, and writing complex SQL queries can require significant database knowledge.
-But this is a minor issue that can be resolved, as SQL is rather an easy language to learn.
-What is worse is a higher risk of human errors compared to ORM.
+But this is a minor issue that can be resolved, as SQL is a rather easy language to learn.
+What's worse is a higher risk of human errors compared to ORM.
 When changes are needed, they may involve rewriting repetitive SQL across different parts of the codebase, which increases the risk of bugs.

 You also must consider higher security risks since SQL injection is more probable without ORM.